rafaelrozon/rafaelrozon/content/blog/react-providers/index.md

 }
 ```

 Nothing inherently wrong with this, but it can be better.
 For example, if we want to use Storybook, and we probably should, then it is very, very likely that many React components will need some, if not all, of these providers.
 Most likely the IntlProvider and ThemeProvider, maybe even the ReduxProvider.
 Also, we may need them for the unit tests of the React components.
-If some components use React hooks that access a context, then is a guarantee that a provider is needed.
+If some components use React hooks that access a context, then, for sure, a provider is necessary.

 ## How to make it better